 The department provides information and resources to support conservation education programmes in schools, including field trips and activities.
 Specific resources for level 2 have been developed, including one at Mt Cook Aoraki.
 This is targeted at geography but includes an assessment activity for AS90811.
 See also the Waitaki unit.
 This has a biology angle about endangered species.

 This environmental research centre specialises in sustainable management of land resources optimising primary production, enhancing biodiversity, increasing the resource efficiency of businesses, and conserving and restoring the natural assets of our communities.
 The website includes a comprehensive education section.

 This is a very useful website that has up to date information and resources.

 MfE’s mission is environmental stewardship, kaitiakitanga, for a prosperous New Zealand.
 Reference to the Resource Management Act 1991 (RMA) is included.

 NIWA is New Zealand’s leading provider of atmospheric and aquatic science.
 The website includes research, educational material, publications, maps, FAQ, teachers’ and students’ sections, and links to the various NIWA national centres and information about the Intergovernmental Panel on Climate Change (IPCC).

 Search for sustainability or population or explore the schools corner.

 The following websites have been recommended as helpful by teachers.
-They have not been extensively reviewed or checked for quality.

 The foundation is a charitable trust that provides support and strategic direction for a nationwide environmental education programme.
 The Foundation’s vision is to foster a generation of innovative and motivated young people who instinctively think and act sustainably.